The best posing positions to photograph a newborn baby

 The tiny baby is positioned with his hands under his chin.
-This position will accentuate his little shape and with the help of lighting you will be able to photograph the beautiful details of the lips.
-The baby can be dressed with clothes and you can use headbands or hats, I prefer more natural positions and minimal accessories.
+This position will accentuate his little shape and with the help of lighting, you will be able to photograph the beautiful details of the lips.
+The baby can be dressed in clothes and you can use headbands or hats, I prefer more natural positions and minimal accessories.
 The same positions can be used using props like buckets, crates or bowls.
 When using these, a parent or assistant has to be close to make sure that the baby is safe at any stage.
-Also make sure that the edges of the props are covered to reduce the risk of the baby touching the edge.
+Also, make sure that the edges of the props are covered to reduce the risk of the baby touching the edge.

 4. The bum up pose

 The baby is on his tummy with his elbow touching his knee.
 You can get this position on a bean bag or on different crates or beds.
 We are trying to accentuate the baby’s round shape as well as the baby rolls.
-Again, you can use scarves and different outfits, but for this position I do prefer the natural naked baby.
+Again, you can use scarves and different outfits, but for this position, I do prefer the natural naked baby.

 5. Froggy pose

 Pretty much the baby is laid on the bean bag in a froggy position.
-This pose needs to he done with 2 frames or composite.
-The arms and hands under the chin need to be held by an assistant and the head will have to he held as well, to ensure that the baby is safe.
+This pose needs to be done with 2 frames or composite.
+The arms and hands under the chin need to be held by an assistant and the head will have to be held as well, to ensure that the baby is safe.
 This is such a great position if the baby has colics or tummy issues.

 6. Potato sack